Incense In The Wind

 On lighting the stick there is a lot of black smoke, which I associate with perfumed incense and/or agarbatti oil or DEP, and which Fair Trade Incense Works also say is due to the use of DEP.
 In this case, I have little doubt that rather too much DEP has been used to dilute the oud essential oil.
 And I think it's the presence of the DEP that has been putting me off this incense, which, otherwise, does have that familiar and attractive oud scent.
 I like the scent, and I really want it to be a good incense because this has come direct from India and has such a pretty box.
 I know that kind of sounds trivial, but these things kinda matter to me.
 It gives me a closer connection to those who make the incense.

 Anyway.
 Now that I have taken the time to review the incense, rather than just casually burn it and be puzzled by it, I understand my confusion.
-The oud oil that is the base of the scent is actually very good, and is probably expensive, which is why they have cut it with DEP.
-It's just that (at least for me) they have cut it with just a bit too much, so that it takes away a certain amount of the pleasure.
+The oils that are the base of the fragrance appear to be quite decent, though it may be that Misbah have cut it with just a bit too much DEP, so that it takes away a certain amount of the pleasure.
+But this is speculation.

 So, not a Top Drawer incense, and ultimately falling just short of being Heavenly.
 But, by heck, it's close!
 A little less DEP lads, and this could be a killer!